bsidestlv/bsidestlv.com/content/villages/bb_village/_index.md

 In an era where cutting-edge technology and sophisticated security measures take center stage, it's easy to overlook the ghosts of the past.
 This talk revisits two classic techniques that, combined, allowed us to achieve Remote Code Execution (RCE) on the Remote Desktop Protocol (RDP) Client, which plays a crucial part in the realm of remote access.

 Throughout this presentation, we will delve into the comprehensive details of the vulnerability - from the initial discovery to the final reporting stage via the Microsoft Bug Bounty Program.

+### A little step for DevOps, a big step for Security
+by Valeri Goltsman

 ### Lightning talks